geekcampsg/conference-playbook/README.md

 - Prepare talk introduction
 - If necessary: Talk and speaker introduction slide to show the audience.
 Work with the designer.

 Emcees should make preparations for themselves.
 Their own material can come in any form, like slides, notes or cards.
 [BYOD](https://en.wikipedia.org/wiki/Bring_your_own_device).
 Verify that there is space to locate your laptop (or in some venues an additional screen).
+Their material should at minimum introduce the speaker (talk title, speaker name, speaker background).
+They can prepare extra material to engage their audience and fill in time gaps.
+Examples are:
+- Fact bites about the event, venue or speaker
+- Trivia questions

 #### Conference Day